-The principal tax proposals in the President's budget are as follows:
+The principal tax proposals in the President's budget were as follows:

-- Acceleration of several tax cuts for individuals that were enacted by EGTRRA in 2001 but that were scheduled to be phased in gradually.
-Specifically, the proposals would make the reduction in statutory tax rates for individuals fully effective on January 1, 2003; the rate reductions were initially scheduled to be phased in over the period 2001-2006.
-The proposal would also accelerate a broadening of the 10% rate bracket that is currently not scheduled to occur until 2008.
-Another part of the proposal would move up EGTRRA's scheduled tax cuts for married couples to 2003; under current law, the tax cuts are not scheduled to be fully effective until 2009.
-The President's proposal would also increase the per-child tax credit to \$1,000 from \$600 in 2003.
-The full increase is not scheduled to occur until 2010 under EGTRRA's initial provisions. - The plan would move towards "integration" of the taxation of corporatesource income by eliminating individual income taxes on dividends and by permitting a "step up in basis" for capital gains resulting from retained earnings. - The proposal would increase the so-called "expensing" allowance for business investment in equipment to \$75,000 from current law's \$25,000 and would index the amount for inflation.
+• Acceleration of several tax cuts for individuals that were enacted by EGTRRA in 2001 but that were scheduled to be phased in gradually.
+The Administration proposed to make the reduction in tax rates fully effective on January 1, 2003; the rate reductions were scheduled by EGTRRA to be phased in over the period 2001-2006.
+The President's plan proposed to accelerate a broadening of the 10% rate bracket that was not scheduled to occur until 2008.
+The plan also proposed to move up EGTRRA's scheduled tax cuts for married couples to 2003; the tax cuts were originally not scheduled to be fully effective until 2009.
+The President's plan also proposed to increase the per-child tax credit to \$1,000 from \$600 in 2003.
+The full increase was not scheduled to occur until 2010 under EGTRRA's initial provisions.

+- The plan proposed to move towards "integration" of the taxation of corporate-source income by eliminating individual income taxes on dividends and by permitting a "step up in basis" for capital gains resulting from retained earnings. - The Administration also proposed to increase the so-called "expensing" allowance for business investment in equipment to \$75,000 from current law's \$25,000 and would index the amount for inflation.

 Each of these proposals were included in the stimulus package the President outlined in January.
-Prominent among the additional tax cuts proposed with the budget - aside from making EGTRRA's tax cuts permanent - are the following items:
+Prominent among the additional tax cuts proposed with the budget - aside from making EGTRRA's tax cuts permanent - were the following items: